mterzin/fishy_microbes/README.md

 This repository contains the code for the statistical analysis, machine learning, and integration of microbial and environmental data for the manuscript:

-> **Title:** Seawater microbial indicators of reef protection on the Great Barrier Reef
+> **Title:** No-take marine reserves promote oligotrophic reef bacterioplankton communities across the Great Barrier Reef
 > **Authors:** Your Names Here
 > **Status:** Preprint/In Review/Published (link to paper here)